asharma567/anomaly-detection-exercise/jog.md

 We can also try a slightly more sophisticated approach when we know the type of data generating process (people).
 We will look at page views for this part of the exercise (since API access is most likely programmatic and may not be governed by a distribution)

-1. Using the same dataset (`data/access.csv`) will will look at the 'page-views' column.
-Plot this.

-2. Are there any interesting patterns you can ascertain?
+2. Are there any interesting patterns you can ascertain in the page views dataset?
 Plot a few moving averages (with varying window lengths) on the plot.

 3. There may be some interesting patterns, try to find what might be the cause of some of these patterns.
 Look at a few of the other columns (think what might relate to page views) and try to find a correlated spike.
     * Try to find out what happened on that day